FLAME University

 Legal Aspects of Business

 This course introduces the student to legal system, principles and provisions of various commercial laws that apply to businesses.
-The course will enable students to appreciate that a robust legal system of the country fosters conducive business environment along with good corporate governance.
+The course will enable students to appreciate that a robust legal system of the country fosters condusive business environment along with good corporate governance.
 The course provides broad information about various laws like companies act, contract act, intellectual property laws, insolvency and bankruptcy code, competition laws, etc. that affect businesses.
 Students would get an opportunity to understand the implications of law and dispute resolution mechanisms through various real life case studies.

 Design Thinking for Managers

 Design Thinking (DT) is a powerful tool to tackle the unstructured & the unknown.
 DT is a ‘human centered’ approach to problem solving which emerged at Stanford in the 1960’s primarily as a systematic, immersive approach to product design.
-In recent years, it was found that these approaches can be extended to a wide category of ill-structured, real-world problems, both in emerging and developed markets alike.
+In recent years, it was found that these approaches can be extended to a wide category of ill-structured, real world problems, both in emerging and developed markets alike.
 DT is getting increasingly popular not only across top corporates, but also in rural, semi-urban and underserved sections of society.
+Given the diversity of challenges that we face today, it therefore becomes necessary to have thinkers and doers who can focus on addressing such challenges.
+DT helps in building those capabilities.

 Business Ethics and Corporate Governance